dmwm/CMSKubernetes/kubernetes/cmsweb/monitoring/README.md

 check given metric in prometheus service and either scale up or down appropriate data-service.

+### cmsweb k8s monitoring
+The cluster monitoring is done via kube-eagle [7].
+For that we deploy metrics-server [8] and then kube-eagle.
+The later provides metrics for Prometheus server.
+Then we observe these metrics in Prometheus and plot them in Grafana, see kube-eagle [7] for details.

 #### References
 1. https://github.com/vkuznet/kubernetes-prometheus
 2. https://github.com/vkuznet/kubernetes-prometheus/blob/master/config-map.yaml